 6. Publishing takes time.

 For most self-publishing websites, it will take at least one week from submission for the books to arrive at your school.
 This is an important fact when determining final deadlines for project planning.
 The solution?
 Work backwards.
 Set the exhibition date first.
 Take 10 days from that date and mark a big star on the calendar to note that is the absolute last day to submit for publication.
 Make the final due date for students two days before and plan critique, draft deadlines accordingly.
-After your book has been sent off, take the additional time to plan for Exhibition.
+After your book has been sent off, take the additional time to plan for the Exhibition.
 This might include the students rehearsing parts of their book if they will read aloud.
 It might include printing and mounting book pages for display.
 The entire class might divide into ‘Action Groups’ and each take on a part of planning (i.e. decorations, lighting, ushers, publicity, food, scheduling, etc.)

 7. Have a Book Launch.

 Truly authentic project-based learning includes some kind of public exhibition of student work.
 This can easily be done by hosting a ‘Book Launch’ for the final product.
 One idea is to transform a space within the school to look like a cafe.
-Have a small stage with a microphone and allow for each student read something they’ve written throughout the evening.
+Have a small stage with a microphone and allow for each student to read something they’ve written throughout the evening.
 One corner can be set up to sell coffee and food and another can house the actual book where parents can buy it.
 Better yet, contact a local bookstore or the library.
 Set up an evening where parents and students can celebrate all the hard work needed to publish an actual book.
-An important element to exhibition is making sure students have an opportunity to talk about the work they’ve done.
+An important element of the exhibition is making sure students have an opportunity to talk about the work they’ve done.
 All students, not just a select few.
 With bigger classes, think about making a schedule where students take ‘shifts’ or having enough roles during the exhibition time so each student feels like they are a valuable part of the experience.

 8. To Print or Not to Print?

-The decision to have copies of the publication at Exhibition is always tricky.
+The decision to have copies of the publication at the Exhibition is always tricky.
 The cost of printing can be high and there’s always a fear of buying too many.
 If your budget allows, buy one book for each student to take home.
 The cost is small compared to the satisfaction of a student knowing they are a published author.
 Really, it is.
 The opportunity for kids to take home their published work is priceless and is an investment for student and family buy-in for future projects.
-Another option is to order a select number of books to sell at Exhibition (this to be determined by your budget) and hand out cards with the link to purchase the book on Amazon for guests.
-You could also display the E-Book on computers or I-Pads during Exhibition for students to show their individual pages.
+Another option is to order a select number of books to sell at the Exhibition (this is to be determined by your budget) and hand out cards with the link to purchase the book on Amazon for guests.
+You could also display the E-Book on computers or I-Pads during the Exhibition for students to show their individual pages.

 9. Think beyond parents.

 While parents and families are the ‘go to’ audience for things like an A-Z book, ask yourself who else would be interested in this book?
 If the book is on local history, find a museum.
 If it’s a children’s book, find children.
 Design your exhibition around these real audiences instead of just parents.
 Parents will (almost) always come.
-The trick is finding a reason for how student-work can contribute to the world in a real way.
+The trick is finding a reason for how student work can contribute to the world in a real way.
 If you’re struggling to determine an audience beyond a parent exhibition night, don’t do the project.
 Change it.
-To make it REAL, requires a connection to something authentic.
+To make it REAL requires a connection to something authentic.
 If it’s a book about parenting, keep the parent exhibition.
 If not, push yourself to find another way or to include another audience.